joeylitalien/joeylitalien.github.io/pages/about.md

 ---

 <div id="profile"></div>
-I am a Ph.D. candidate at [McGill University][mcgill] where I am part of the [Graphics &amp; Imaging Lab (GIL)][gil].
+I am a Ph.D. candidate at [McGill University][mcgill] where I am part of the [McGill Graphics Lab (MGL)][mgl].
 I got my B.Sc. from the same university in [Honours Mathematics and Computer Science][math-cs] in 2015 and my M.Eng. in Graphics in 2018.
 During my undergrad, I helped organizing the [Seminars in Undergraduate Mathematics in Montreal (SUMM)][summ] for three years to promote pure and applied mathematical research in the city.

 I appreciate aesthetics, minimalism, and design of all kinds.
 Music-wise I enjoy house and techno, and sometimes I even [DJ](../assets/joey_dj.jpg).
 I've also been a [soccer referee](http://www.federation-soccer.qc.ca/) for more than ten years.
 Above all, I love problem solving and discovering new algorithms related to rendering, both physically-based and real-time.